advay-sinha/Algo-Trade-Simulator/README.md

 - `GET /auth/session` – validate a bearer token and retrieve the current user
 - `GET /market/watchlist` – fetch live quotes for a comma separated list of symbols
 - `GET /market/quote/{symbol}` – fetch a single market quote
+- `GET /market/search` - look up tickers and exchanges that match a user query
+- `GET /market/chart/{symbol}` - return candlestick-ready chart data with configurable range and interval
 - `GET /simulations` – list saved simulations for the authenticated user
 - `POST /simulations` – create a new simulation for the current user
 - `PATCH /simulations/{id}` – update status or notes for a simulation
 - `DELETE /simulations/{id}` – remove a simulation
+- `GET /analytics/overview` - retrieve aggregated dashboard metrics for the signed-in user
+- `GET /analytics/strategies` - list the built-in strategy catalogue shown on the info page
+- `POST /analytics/train` - backtest/train the SMA crossover strategy on the last five years of data
+- `POST /analytics/predict` - generate a live signal using the last trained strategy
+- `GET /analytics/sparkline` - return sparkline-friendly price series for requested symbols
+- `POST /chat` - query the hybrid chatbot (Ollama + DuckDuckGo fallback)

+## Strategy lab & chatbot

+1. Ensure the backend can reach Yahoo Finance (no VPN/proxy required) and that Ollama is running locally with the Mistral model pulled (`ollama run mistral`).
+2. Train a strategy from the **Simulations** page or via `POST /analytics/train` with a symbol plus short/long SMA windows (default 20/60).
+3. Request a fresh prediction from the **Home** page or `POST /analytics/predict` to evaluate the current market regime.
+4. Use the **Chatbot** page to ask questions, run quick research, or say "create a simulation for AAPL with 25k" to auto-spin a test scenario.

 Requests that require authentication expect an `Authorization: Bearer <token>` header.
 Tokens automatically expire after seven days.